 - Flexi Restore: Cassandra data can be restored from a Cassandra snapshot, using nodetool.
 It allows full or table level or point-in-time restorations.

-Considering, these advantages and results, I’d say Cassandra is definitely a great database for enterprises, to address scalability, performance, availability and maintainability requirement.
+Considering, these advantages and results, I’d say Cassandra is definitely a great database for enterprises, to address scalability, performance, availability and maintainability of project requirements.

 Technical Architect & Cloud Expert, RapidValue Solutions